CarlosVF01/kala-bot/README.md

 # KalaBot

+2024 Edit: Kala Bot 2: The Return, soon?
+The base code of this thing is weird, but I made it while I was studying so I guess it's okay.

 To setup the bot go to resources/local/application.properties and change the token value to the one your bot has.

 Once that is done just run the application and your bot will go online.